-Leo and Lillian Goodwin founded GEICO in 1936.
-At the time 50 year-old Goodwin was an accountant at San Antonio-based United Services Automobile Association (USAA).
-USAA was founded in 1922 by a group of U.S. Army officers to self-insure each other's automobile insurance.
+Leo Goodwin was born in 1886 in Lowndes Missouri.
+Son of a country doctor, educated as an accountant, Leo and his wife Lillian Goodwin founded GEICO in 1936.
+At the time, 50 year-old Goodwin was an accountant at San Antonio-based United Services Automobile Association (USAA).
+USAA was founded in 1922 by a group of U.S. Army officers in order to self-insure each other's automobile insurance.
 Apparently at the time, Army officers were considered reckless drivers.
-Goodwin's brilliant insight was an expansion of USAA's concept - bypassing commissioned insurance salesmen and selling low cost auto insurance through the mail at discounts of 30% to 40% directly to Federal, State and municipal government employees and certain categories of enlisted military officers, who statistically had lower claims than the public as a whole.
+Goodwin's brilliant insight was an expansion of USAA's concept - bypassing commissioned insurance salesmen and selling low cost auto insurance through the mail at discounts of -30% to -40% directly to federal, state and municipal government employees and certain categories of enlisted military officers, who statistically had lower claims than the public as a whole.
 The military list of potential customers would soon expand to include active and reserve commissioned officers and the first three pay grades of non-commissioned officers, plus veterans on active duty.
 Government defense contractors and faculty members of colleges and universities were soon solicited.

-Goodwin founded GEICO with Ft.
+The Goodwin's founded GEICO with Ft.
 Worth banker Cleaves Rhea.
-Goodwin put up \$25,000 in seed capital, Rhea and his relatives put up \$75,000.
+The Goodwin's put up \$25,000 in seed capital, Rhea and his relatives put up \$75,000.
 Goodwin and his wife worked literally around the clock, twelve hours every day with nary a day off.
 On the weekends, Mr. Goodwin drove to military bases to pitch his car insurance to young service families.
-Their combined salary was \$250 per month.
+Mrs. Goodwin stayed back at HQ (likely their kitchen table) and took the helm as bookkeeper, underwriter, and chipped in on the marketing front too.
+Their combined salary was all of \$250 per month.
 Within their first year they had written over 3,700 policies and collected \$104,000 in premiums. \$27.62 for car insurance - ah, the good 'ol days!
 In 1937 the Company's operations were relocated to Washington, D.C. in order to be closer to the country's largest pool of government workers.

-By 1940 policies in force would grow to over 25,000 and premiums grew to \$1.6 million, plus the Company had finally booked its first underwriting profit of \$5,000 - 35 consecutive years of profits would then ensue.
+By 1940 policies in force would grow to over 25,000 and premiums grew to \$1.6 million, plus the Company had finally booked its first underwriting profit of \$5,000 -

+35 consecutive years of profits would then ensue.
 In the fall of 1941, a massive hailstorm descended upon the D.C. metro area damaging thousands of cars.
 Goodwin had the good business sense to quickly arrange with local auto repair shops to work around the clock exclusively for GEICO.
-In addition, Goodwin trucked in huge truckloads of auto glass.
+In addition, Goodwin trucked in huge loads of auto glass.
 GEICO's reputation for customer service left an indelible mark with the locals.